prainar/peer/docs/M-PRD.md

 * Implement distinct navigation systems for mobile and desktop environments.
 * Create and edit a user profile, demonstrating data persistence.
 * Add and view posts within a dynamic feed interface.
-* Search for jobs and complete a basic application process.
+* Search for jobs and view job listings.
 * Send and view messages within the app's basic messaging system.
 * Demonstrate a clear understanding of the basic full-stack flow, including frontend-backend communication.
 * Utilize Git for managing their project's codebase.